Why Functions, why now

 If you are coming from Scripts, three concepts move:

-• Customer-tag checks become metafield checks.
+Input.cartin GraphQL , the structure is similar but you opt into fields rather than getting the whole cart.
+Tighter inputs run faster. - Customer-tag checks become metafield checks.
 Tags still work but they require a longer query.
 Metafields are quicker and more structured.

-• The cart.discount_code short-circuit goes away.
+cart.discount_codeshort-circuit goes away.
 Functions run alongside discount codes; if you want a Function to skip when a discount code is present, check for it in the input and early-return.

-The wider Shopify cost picture — whether you should be on Plus to use these patterns at all — is the subject of our companion Plus vs Advanced cost study.
+The wider Shopify cost picture, whether you should be on Plus to use these patterns at all, is the subject of our companion Plus vs Advanced cost study.
 Most B2B merchants we run this work for are already on Plus for B2B catalogues; the few on Advanced need at minimum the Functions pricing API, which means an upgrade.

 The Shopify build engagement that includes Functions, the API engagement where the background metafield writer lives, and the retainer that keeps it all running: